gamblePants/rpgcentral/README.md

 * Made it compulsory to login in order to create a new thread or post

 * Added some validation for the login page, sign-up page, contact form and checkout page

+* Deconstructed my jQuery AJAX functions so I could learn how to do them with Vanilla JS